rabbott01/JET/README.md

 ## Features

 ### Easy Ticket Creation
-JET offers a simple web form where HCC engineers can quickly enter the necessary details for creating a common Jira ticket, including fields for:
+JET offers a simple web form where HCC engineers can quickly enter the necessary details for creating a common Jira ticket.
+It only requires your Red Hat email address, a quick one-line summary of the task and the selection of one of the four available common task types you're creating.
-- Email address
-- Summary
-- Issue type selection

-### Ticket Type Selection
+### Task Type Selection
 JET has a quick selection for common Jira types.
 This ensures that the created tickets are labled and named correctly, including:
  - Merge requests
  - Maintenance